Covered bridge: Canada

 Between 1969 and 2015, the number of surviving covered bridges in Canada declined from about 400 to under 200.

 In 1900, Quebec had an estimated 1,000 covered bridges.
 Relative to the rest of North America, Quebec was late in building covered bridges, with the busiest decade for construction being the 1930s.
 Initially, the designs were varied, but around 1905, the design was standardised to the Town québécois, a variant on the lattice truss patented by Ithiel Town in 1820.
 The designer is unknown.
-About 500 of these were built in the first half of the 1900s.
+About 500 of these were built in the first half of the 20th century.
 They were often built by local settlers using local materials, according to standard plans.
 The last agricultural colony was founded in 1948, and the last bridge was built by the Ministry of Colonisation in 1958 in Lebel-sur-Quévillon.
 There are now 82 covered bridges in Quebec, Transports Québec including the Félix-Gabriel-Marchand Bridge, the province's longest covered bridge.
 In Quebec covered bridges were sometimes known as pont rouges (red bridges) because of their typical colour.

 Like Quebec, New Brunswick continued to build covered bridges into the 1950s, peaking at about 400 covered bridges.
 These mostly used the Howe, Town, and Burr trusses.
 Today, there are 58 covered bridges in New Brunswick, including the world's longest, the Hartland Bridge.

-Ontario has just one remaining covered bridge, the West Montrose Covered Bridge.
+Ontario has just two remaining covered bridges, the West Montrose Covered Bridge and the very short covered bridge in Latchford.